OPTION 1. Use the link above to search for all UM-sponsored Education Abroad programs according to city, country, region, language, major and more!

 This program combines approaches from the sciences and humanities to investigate how information about brain and cognition can inform our understanding of literary creativity and how we appreciate literary art.
 We consider such interrelated topics as: The biological basis of language, language processing by the brain, narrative theory, cognition in literature, sources of creativity.
 For more information please contact: Dr. Christopher Comer, Christopher.firstname.lastname@example.org, 243-2632.
 Next Program: TBA

 This is a faculty-led, intensive, two-week summer school program on international business in a unique setting: Lucian Blaga in Sibiu, Romania.
 The program is designed to expose students to the realities of conducting business in an international environment by providing rich and real cross-cultural experiences through a blend of mini internships with local and multinational companies, workshops, field trips, and participation in socio-cultural events.
-For more information please visit the website and contact: Simona Stan, firstname.lastname@example.org, Next Program: Summer 2017
+For more information and to apply please visit the brochure page and/or website and contact: Simona Stan, email@example.com, Next Program: Summer 2018.

 The Arts and Culture of Bali is a three week intensive exploration of the fascinating and unique culture of Bali, Indonesia with a focus on the various types of gamelan music including Gamelan Angklung, Gong Kebyar, Gender Wayang and others.
 Students will be fully immersed in Balinese culture, living on the Lasmawan family compound in Bangah Village located in the central mountains.
 Students can earn 3 UM credits (upper division writing course) during the trip.
 Trip will include daily intensive music rehearsals, performances at Balinese Hindu Temple Festivals, fieldtrips to important cultural sites and locales, as well as fun fieldtrips to hot springs, rain forest jungles, beaches and a hike to the top of a volcano!
 To find out more about the trip in the summer of 2016, visit our Facebook page at: https://www.facebook.com/UMBaliTrip2016/ For more information contact Dr. Robert LedBetter, School of Music: email@example.com or 406 243-4819.
 Next Program: TBA